rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 The bond orders are defined as the enum BondType in [Bond.h](../../Code/GraphMol/Bond.h), and an aromatic bond currenly has the value 12.
-Note that by default, the Kekulize function clears the aromatic flags on the atoms and bonds. **This is in contrast to the Python version of Kekulize, which preserves the flags by default.**  The behaviour can be forced explicitly [(example9.cpp)](./C++Examples/example9.cpp):
+Note that by default the Kekulize function clears the aromatic flags on the atoms and bonds. **This is in contrast to the Python version of Kekulize, which preserves the flags by default.**  The behaviour can be forced explicitly [(example9.cpp)](./C++Examples/example9.cpp):